How to Set Up an Automation

 What is the Automation feature?

-Email marketing automation will help all marketers market to their customers at the right time and in the relevant context.
-Personalized, time- and context-relevant marketing enables merchants and marketers to achieve higher engagement and conversion rates.
+MailPoet Automations help email marketers engage with their subscribers and/or customers at the right time and in the relevant context.
+Personalized, time- and context-relevant marketing enables site owners to achieve higher engagement and conversion rates.

-You can also use them to send Transactional emails based on WooCommerce Order status changes, and these emails will be sent whether the subscriber is in "Subscribed" status or not.
+You can also use Automations to send Transactional emails based on WooCommerce Order status changes, and these emails will be sent whether the subscriber is in "Subscribed" status or not.

 How to set up Automation?

-You can set up an automation from scratch or you can use one of the templates.
+You can set up an automation from scratch or you can use one of the built-in base templates.

 Creating Automation from scratch